 - What type of behaviors and mindset are you looking for?

-- What will personality traits help the new person to work well with the rest of the team?
+- Are there personality traits that will help the new person to work well with the rest of the team?

 - What type of individual potential will be most useful for the greater good of the organization?